channable/vaultenv/README.md

                            either VAULT_PORT or VAULT_HOST
   --token TOKEN            Token to authenticate to Vault with.
 Also
                            configurable via VAULT_TOKEN.
-  --github-token TOKEN     Authenticate using a GitHub personal access
-                           token.
-Also configurable via VAULTENV_GITHUB_TOKEN.
   --kubernetes-role ROLE   Authenticate using Kubernetes service account in
                            /var/run/secrets/kubernetes.io, with the given role.
                            Also configurable via VAULTENV_KUBERNETES_ROLE.
+  --github-token TOKEN     Authenticate using a GitHub personal access
+                           token.Also configurable via VAULTENV_GITHUB_TOKEN.
   --secrets-file FILENAME  Config file specifying which secrets to request.
 Also
                            configurable via VAULTENV_SECRETS_FILE.
-  CMD                      command to run after fetching secrets ARGS...
+  --secret-file FILENAME   alias for `--secrets-file` CMD                      command to run after fetching secrets ARGS...
 Arguments to pass to CMD, defaults to nothing --no-connect-tls         Don't use TLS when connecting to Vault.
 Default: use